aleimba/bac-genomics-scripts/ncbi_ftp_download/README.md

 `ncbi_ftp_download.sh` is a bash shell wrapper script that employs UNIX's `wget` to download microbial genomes in genbank (\*.gbk) and fasta (\*.fna) format from the GenBank and RefSeq databases (NCBI Reference Sequence Database, http://www.ncbi.nlm.nih.gov/refseq/) on NCBI's FTP server, which can be accessed anonymously.
 As first argument it takes the bacterial genus or species name you want to download (it uses that name with a glob inside the script, e.g. Escherichia_coli will be used as Escherichia_coli\*), see examples below in [usage](#usage).
 Have a look on the NCBI FTP server to get the correct name (either with your browser or e.g. with FileZilla, http://filezilla-project.org/).
 If you want to download genomes for several distinct species just run the script with different arguments repeatedly.

-The `wget` parameters are specified to keep the FTP server folder structure and mirror it locally downstream from the current working directory (folder 'ftp.ncbi.nih.gov' will be the top folder of the new folder structure).
-If you update an already existing folder structure, `wget` will only download and replace files if they are in a newer version on NCBI's FTP server. **But** be aware that NCBI shuffles files around (including new ones, deleting old ones etc.), thus it might be useful to remove 'ftp.ncbi.nih.gov' and download everything new.
+The `wget` parameters are specified to keep the FTP server folder structure and mirror it locally downstream from the current working directory (folder 'ftp.ncbi.nlm.nih.gov' will be the top folder of the new folder structure).
+If you update an already existing folder structure, `wget` will only download and replace files if they are in a newer version on NCBI's FTP server. **But** be aware that NCBI shuffles files around (including new ones, deleting old ones etc.), thus it might be useful to remove 'ftp.ncbi.nlm.nih.gov' and download everything new.

 After the download with `wget`, `ncbi_ftp_download.sh` will run the Perl script `ncbi_ftp_concat_unpack.pl`.
-This script unpacks (draft genomes are stored as tarballs, \*.tgz) and concatenates all complete and draft genomes, which are present in the folder 'ftp.ncbi.nih.gov' in the current working directory.
-The script traverses the downloaded NCBI ftp-folder structure and thus has to be called from the top level (containing the folder 'ftp.ncbi.nih.gov'). `ncbi_ftp_download.sh` runs `ncbi_ftp_concat_unpack.pl` with both **genbank** and **refseq** options, as well as option **y** to overwrite the old result folders (see below [options](#options)).
+This script unpacks (draft genomes are stored as tarballs, \*.tgz) and concatenates all complete and draft genomes, which are present in the folder 'ftp.ncbi.nlm.nih.gov' in the current working directory.
+The script traverses the downloaded NCBI ftp-folder structure and thus has to be called from the top level (containing the folder 'ftp.ncbi.nlm.nih.gov'). `ncbi_ftp_download.sh` runs `ncbi_ftp_concat_unpack.pl` with both **genbank** and **refseq** options, as well as option **y** to overwrite the old result folders (see below [options](#options)).
 Both scripts have to be in the same directory (or in the path) to run `ncbi_ftp_download.sh`.

 For **complete** genomes **plasmids** are concatenated to the **chromosomes** to create multi-genbank/-fasta files (script `split_multi-seq_file.pl` can be used to split the multi-sequence file to single-sequence files).